whysosuso/whysosuso.github.io/projects.md

   _<a href="https://www.instagram.com/hopskipstay/" target="_blank">Here's</a> the instagram page (@hopskipstay)._
  _<br>Status: Ongoing_

-**New Admissions** - I want to make the Holistic Admissions ecosystem more accessible to students, parents and educators from all backgrounds by creating high quality resources.
-New Admissions is your guide to Holistic College Admissions in India.

-  _You can check <a href="https://newadmissions.whysosuso.com" target="_blank">this page</a> for updates._
-<br>_Status: Ongoing_

  **Equity in Higher Education** - An attempt to bring equity into higher education in India.
 We aim to mentor Bahujan students for undergraduate programs in top private universities across India.
 Currently driven by a group of Ashoka University Alumni and Students in partnership with <a href="https://twitter.com/equityinpolicy" target="_blank">Equity in Policy Education.</a>